Jubatian/xmburner/application_manual.rst

 A default implementation is provided for this routine which resets the internal watchdog (by the WDR instruction).

-The routine is called once for every xmb_run() call.
+The routine is called once for every xmb_run() call if XMBurner didn't detect any fault (including faults of its execution chain which is broken by any detected fault).

 Initialization guard